Carglglz/asyncmd/README.md

  - Debug, develop and manage complex *asyncio* applications
  - Create reproducible/repeatable builds that can be fine tuned for each device using config files
- - Long term running and modular applications that need to be resilient and to be monitored/debugged/updated remotely
+ - Long term running and modular applications that need to be resilient and remotely:
+    - monitored
+    - debugged
+    - updated

+See an example of this in the [develop example]() using *MQTT*, *asyncmd* CLI, and services:

+- `aiomqtt.service`
+- `aiomqtt_sensor_bme280.service`
+- `ota.service`
+- `network.service`

 ## Tested on ports: